Irene Goikolea Uriarte

 1 Intentional Communities: According to C. McLaughlin and G. Davidson, authors of Builders of the dawn: Community lifestyles in a changing world, an intentional community is made up of a group of people who have joined around a common purpose.
 They share the commitment to cooperate and create a sense of unity together.
 Such communities can combine the technological advances of the modern times with the values of our tribal roots, as well as a sense of belonging and closeness to others.
 The purposes of intentional communities vary, from the sharing of resources, the creation of family-oriented neighborhoods to the practice of environmentally sustainable lifestyles (ecovillages).
 Many intentional communities focus on the importance of living together and sharing life, in contrast to the individualistic trend perceived in Western culture.

-The work that Irene Goikolea has developed over the past 25 years as a life coach is firmly rooted in five basic aspects that she addresses from a psychospiritual perspective: Awakening to the sacred feminine aspect, the power of vulnerability, shadow work, soul retrieval and emotional ecology.
+AMALURRA is the work that I have developed throughout 27 years as a life coach.
+It is firmly rooted in five basic aspects that I address from a psychospiritual perspective: the awakening to the deep feminine aspect, the power of vulnerability, shadow work, the deep bond with nature and emotional ecology.

 THE POWER OF VULNERABILITY